XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/microsoft-azure-digital-twins---everything-you-need-to-know.md

 # Microsoft Azure Digital Twins   Everything You Need To Know
 {% embed url="https://www.youtube.com/watch?v=bOkp7uRoNr0" %}

 In this video, we will be discussing Microsoft Azure Digital Twins.
-Microsoft Azure Digital Twins is an IoT platform that enables developers to create digital models of physical environments....
+Microsoft Azure Digital Twins is an IoT platform that enables developers to create digital models of physical environments.
+This platform is designed to simulate and analyze the behavior of connected devices and systems, as well as to control and automate them.

+If you would like to go into greater depth, please read our full article here : [https://xmpro.com/microsoft-azure-digital-twins-everything-you-need-to-know/](https://xmpro.com/microsoft-azure-digital-twins-everything-you-need-to-know/)
 <details>
-<summary>Transcript</summary>In this video, we will be discussing Microsoft Azure Digital Twins.
-Microsoft Azure Digital Twins is an IoT platform that enables developers to create digital models of physical environments....
-welcome to this video on Microsoft Azure
+<summary>Transcript</summary>welcome to this video on Microsoft Azure

 digital twins presented by XM Pro